Asbestos Services

 Pre-Acquisition Screening

 Asbestos screening is a visual observation conducted by an accredited professional to identity building materials suspected of containing asbestos, determine their condition, and categorize them as regulated or nonregulated materials.
+Our team can use this data to develop cost estimations for inspection and potential abatement to anticipate the cost of ownership and use as a price negotiating tool.

 Pre-Renovation or Demolition Inspection